enel-gdh-educational/katacoda-scenarios/docker/part3/step2a.md

 `docker network create [OPTIONS] NETWORK`

-For this course step the goal is creating a new docker container connected to the Docker Churn Model that you have used in the second part of the course
+For this course step the goal is creating a new docker container connected to the Docker Churn Model that you have used in the second part of the course.

-First you create a custom network with name course_net
+First you create a custom network with name `course_net`

 `docker network create -d bridge course_net`{{execute}}